-ID Area Metric E.800 General Instantneous (un)availability - probability for a network element of being in an up (down) state at a given time E.802 (e.g., Internet Mean time between failures (MTBF) - mean time between two consecutive failures of a repaired element E.820 access) Mean time between interruptions (MTBI) - mean time between the end of one interruption and start of the next one E.850 Mean time to failure (MTTF) - mean value of time since the last change of state from down to up until the next failure E.855 Mean time to recovery (MTTR) - mean value of time when a network element is in down state due to a failure E.860 Mean up time / mean down time (MUT/MDT) - mean value of time when a network element is in up/down state E.862 Reliability function $R(t)$ - probability for a network element of bein in up state in $(0, t)$ interval E.880 Retainability - probability that a service will continue to be provided Y.1540 IP IP packet loss ratio (IPLR) - the total number of lost packets divided by the total number of transmitted packets Y.1541 Service availabiliy - a share of the total service time classified as available using the threshold on IPLR Y.1542 IP service (un)availability (PIU/PIA) - part of time of (un)available IP service based on IP service (un)availability function Y.1561 MPLS Packet loss ratio (PLR) - similar to IPLR Severe loss block (SLB) - an event at the ingress node for a block of packets with packet loss ratio above the upper bound Recovery time - time for recovery operations based on the number of successive time intervals of SLB outcomes Service availability, PIU, PIA - defined in a similar way as in Y.1540 but in the context of SLBs Y.1562 Higher layer Service availability - similar to Y.1540 but related to the transfer delay and service success ratio protocols the path-oriented Multiprotocol Label Switching (MPLS)based recovery schemes.
+ID Area Metric E.800 General Instantneous (un)availability - probability for a network element of being in an up (down) state at a given time E.802 (e.g., Internet Mean time between failures (MTBF) - mean time between two consecutive failures of a repaired element E.820 access) Mean time between interruptions (MTBI) - mean time between the end of one interruption and start of the next one E.850 Mean time to failure (MTTF) - mean value of time since the last change of state from down to up until the next failure E.855 Mean time to recovery (MTTR) - mean value of time when a network element is in down state due to a failure E.860 Mean up time / mean down time (MUT/MDT) - mean value of time when a network element is in up/down state E.862 Reliability function $R(t)$ - probability for a network element of bein in up state in $(0, t)$ interval E.880 Retainability - probability that a service will continue to be provided Y.1540 IP IP packet loss ratio (IPLR) - the total number of lost packets divided by the total number of transmitted packets Y.1541 Service availabiliy - a share of the total service time classified as available using the threshold on IPLR Y.1542 IP service (un)availability (PIU/PIA) - part of time of (un)available IP service based on IP service (un)availability function Y.1561 MPLS Packet loss ratio (PLR) - similar to IPLR Severe loss block (SLB) - an event at the ingress node for a block of packets with packet loss ratio above the upper bound Recovery time - time for recovery operations based on the number of successive time intervals of SLB outcomes Service availability, PIU, PIA - defined in a similar way as in Y.1540 but in the context of SLBs Y.1562 Higher layer Service availability - similar to Y.1540 but related to the transfer delay and service success ratio protocols of seconds.
+The key objective is to reduce the convergence time to the level of less than several tens of milliseconds [35].
+In this context, IP network resilience is often associated with the path-oriented Multiprotocol Label Switching (MPLS)-based recovery schemes.
 IP-MPLS Recovery mechanisms aim to redirect the traffic served by the affected working paths onto the respective alternate (backup) routes [60].